odanoburu/FreeLing-User-Manual/analyzer.md

     Whether to apply or not a file of customized word-tag mappings.

 * User Map File

 | Command line | Configuration file |
 | --- | --- |
 | `-M <filename>`, `--fmap <filename>` | `UserMapFile=<filename>` |

     User Map file to be used.
-See section

-    4.7

-    for details.

 * Multiword Detection

 | Command line | Configuration file |
 | --- | --- |